mzohaibnasir/docker/README.md

 -t: Allocates a pseudo-tty, which is necessary for attaching a terminal.
 d7d4ab450c5e: This is the container ID of the container you want to attach to.
 You can find container IDs using docker ps.
 bash: This specifies the command to run inside the container.
 In this case, it's the bash shell, providing a command-line interface.

+# you can use .dockerignore file

+# docker build creates images... images run in container using docker run